 The Advocate's job is to support the candidate's case for promotion or tenure.
-After signing a Letter of Confidentiality issued from and retained by the Office of Academic Affairs, the Advocate reviews the candidate's application materials including their portfolio.
-However, the Advocate does not review any confidential letters.
+After signing a Letter of Confidentiality issued from and retained by the Office of Academic Affairs, the Advocate reviews the candidate's application materials including their portfolio and confidential letters.
 The Advocate discusses the application with the candidate, writes a supporting letter summarizing the reason why promotion and/or tenure should be awarded to the candidate, makes a presentation of the candidate's case to the Promotion and Tenure Committee, and responds to questions from the Committee.
 The letter may address issues which the candidate and the advocate judge as important.